Posted on Leave a comment

 Pickup Construction

-The bobbins have a top and bottom plate laser cut from Forbon (like a Fender) and held together with the magnets.
+The bobbins have a top and bottom plate laser cut from Forbon (like a Fender).
+They are held in place with the magnets.
 I have my magnets specially made for me, these are the two middle magnets from ‘Tui’ pickup.
 As extra security I always super glue the magnets and flatwork together as well as insulate the magnets from the windings – I want to be sure.
 I haven’t shown that in this picture.

 2 string pickup bobbins by MrGlyns Pickups